Turmeric for Rheumatoid Arthritis: What Current Research Is Exploring

 - Individuals with upcoming surgeries should use caution

-- Those pregnant or breastfeeding should consult their doctor
+- Those who are pregnant or breastfeeding should consult their doctor

 This guide is for informational purposes only and not medical advice.